 As an informed commercial real estate investor, knowing the impact of the new eviction laws will help make future decisions.

-This blog will walk you through the recent bill’s critical things, why these new eviction laws and foreclosure proposal is essential, and the five most significant impacts on it to the real estate market.
+This blog will walk you through the recent bill’s critical things, why these new eviction laws and foreclosure proposals are essential, and the five most significant impacts on the real estate market.

 What does the Recent Bill Cover?

-In the most simple terms, the new legislation would prevent landlords from filing evictions for non-payment-payment of rent for a full year once the bill has been passed.
+In the most simple terms, the new legislation would prevent landlords from filing evictions for non-payment of rent for a full year once it is passed.

 Furthermore, to address the needs of struggling homeowners, it would also prohibit foreclosures over non-payment-payment of loans and enact automatic forbearance for delinquent borrowers.